JNEdfritzsche/JNECalculations/content/conduit_fill_examples_oesc.md

 **Mixed 24VDC, 120V, and 600V cables | RMC**

 Four cable groups must be distributed across three conduits.
-The 600V HV cable must be isolated from all LV cables (OESC Rule 12-1010).
-The two 24VDC groups are separated because combining them would exceed 250 conductors in a single raceway (175 + 64 = 239 conductors; note: combining with other groups pushes total above the threshold).
+The 600V HV cable must be isolated from all LV cables.
+The two 24VDC groups are separated because combining them would exceed 200 conductors in a single raceway (175 + 64 = 239 conductors; note: combining with other groups pushes total above the threshold).

 | Cable group | Table | Area/cable | Qty | Total area |
 |-------------|-------|-----------|-----|------------|